 Participants will be equipped with an entrepreneurial mindset that will empower them to think strategically, brainstorm creatively, collaborate, take action without fear of failure, and pitch their ideas to others.
 They will gain confidence and resilience in problem-solving, realising that if they take action and are persistent, they will have an impact.

 These entrepreneurial skills will ready students to compete in the Fourth Industrial Revolution for jobs not yet created, but that will require soft skills such as emotional intelligence, cognitive flexibility and an ability to collaborate.

 Participants will come to see themselves as someone who can positively impact the world with their ideas and actions.
 They will see that they don’t need to wait for adults to solve the world’s biggest problems, but can drive change themselves.

 The Young Entrepreneurs Holiday Program is a five-day intensive course providing a taster for our In-School Curriculum programs, culminating in a pitch event.
 The winner of this pitch event will then be qualified to compete in a national pitch competition as part of Brilliant Business Kids Day in Sydney in November.
 Young people are able to collaborate with like-minded people and engage in the concept of project-based learning.
 Although the program is delivered over a shorter time, participants will emerge with the benefits of an entrepreneurial mindset as outlined above.

-If you would like to book a place at our July Holiday program at Reddam House in North Bondi,
+If you would like to book a place at our July Holiday program at Reddam House.

 Professional Development Workshops